FrodoMenezes/Web-Desing-Vanilla-Project/README.md

-# Web-Desing-Vanilla-Project
+## Web-Desing-Vanilla-Project
-This is a web design course project, using advanced HTML5, intermediate CSS3, and basic JS.
-2020
+# This is a web design course project.
+ 1. Advanced HTML5;
+ 2. Intermediate CSS3;
+ 3. basic JS.

+# Project migrated from old GIT account